failsafe-go/failsafe-go.dev/policies.md

 ```

 That said, it really depends on how the policies are being used, and different compositions make sense for different use cases.

+## Policy Reuse

+All policies are safe to reuse across different executions.
+While some policies are stateless, others such as [Circuit Breaker][circuit-breakers], [Rate Limiter][rate-limiters], and [Bulkhead][bulkheads] are stateful, and are specifically meant to be shared across different executions that access the same resources.

 ## Supported Policies